 NMSBIC is party to two loan participation Cooperative Agreements with New Mexico non-profit corporations (ACCION and WESST Corp.).
 Under these agreements, NMSBIC has made capital commitments to provide revolving funding for loans to be made by these corporations to New Mexico small businesses.
-For each loan made, these corporations provide 25% of the funding and NMSBIC provides the remaining 75%, and NMSBIC shares in the 75% of loan losses and recoveries.
+For each loan made, these corporations provide 25% of the funding and NMSBIC provides the remaining 75%.
+Under the participation agreement with WESST Corp., the NMSBIC shares in 75% of loan losses and recoveries.
+In November 2013, NMSBIC terminated its loan participation agreement with ACCION and entered into a new participation agreement.
+Loans outstanding under the terminated participation agreement will run off in the normal course of business.
+The NMSBIC shares in 75% of loan losses and recoveries under the terminated participation agreement.
+The new agreement limits loan losses that can be passed through to NMSBIC to 1% of the outstanding loan balance during any fiscal year.
 The terms, pricing, and size of any loan are subject to the discretion of these corporations.
 These corporations make non-traditional loans.
 Collateral for the loans may also be non-traditional, or in some cases no collateral at all.